emre88tosun/leanscale_react/README.md

 2. Offer's apply condition ( eg. Total price is bigger than 100$, Cart has 3 spesific items )
 3. Applying discount
 ```
+3. Since I've used fake database with axios-mock-adapter, every F5 refresh will clear the cart.